mamemo4/NeuralNet/README.md

 # NeuralNet

-## Contains code for an artificial neural network built in Python.
+## Contains code for an artificial neural network built in Python and R.